Nagasaki dialect: Pitch accent

 The Central-Southern sub-dialect group of the Nagasaki dialect possesses a so-called ‘second-type’ (nikei (二型)) pitch accent of the wider southwestern Kyushu-standard pitch accent.
 It shares this trait with Kagoshima Prefecture and the western part of Kumamoto Prefecture.
 This pitch accent has generally consistent rules which change based on the number of mora and type of word; second-type pitch accent distinguishes between two major noun types, ‘A’ and ‘B’.
 ‘A’-type nouns are generally pronounced with a higher pitch towards the start of the word.
 For example, kaze (かぜ wind) or katachi (かたち shape).
-It should be noted, however, that this higher pitch never exceeds the second mora, regardless of the length of the word.
+This higher pitch never exceeds the second mora, regardless of the length of the word.
 In contrast, ‘B’-type nouns are pronounced with a higher pitch only on the final mora.
 For example, haru (はる spring) or kaminari (かみなり thunder).
 Pitch accent can change when particles are attached to the word.
 For ‘A’-type nouns, an extra particle could ‘extend’ the length of a two-mora noun so that it is usually non-accented second mora is stressed.
 For example, kaze becomes kaze when the particle ga (が) is attached to (kaze ga (かぜが).
 Similarly, ‘B’-type nouns can have the stress usually found on their final mora transferred to the addended particle instead.
 For example, haru becomes haru when ga is attached (haru ga (はるが)).
 Among younger speakers, ‘A’-type nouns can have the stress on their first mora transferred to the second mora when a particle is attached, so that kaze ga (かぜが) becomes kaze ga (かぜが).
 Additionally, in regions close to Saga Prefecture and around Shimabara city, ‘A’-type nouns may not have their stress extended to the second mora when a particle is addended.
 E.g., kaze ga (かぜが) remains kaze ga (かぜが).
 The table below shows some examples of pitch accent in the Central-Southern Nagasaki sub-dialect.